naerbnic/datalit/datalit/docs/datalit.md

 # ;
 ```

-Aligns the current data offset to the next multiple of the given power-of-two.
+Aligns the current data offset to the next multiple of the given power of two.
 If already aligned, nothing is appended.
 Padding bytes are `0x00`.
 A non
-power-of-two argument causes a compile error.
+power of two argument causes a compile error.

 ## Mode changes